bzymet/enterprise-monitoring-dashboard/README.md

 # Enterprise Support Operations Tool

-This tool was designed to centralize commonly used operational functions into a single interface for support engineers and administrators, reducing manual effort and accelerating troubleshooting across distributed enterprise systems.
+This tool was designed to centralize commonly used operational functions into a single interface for SRE teams, support engineers and administrators, reducing manual effort and accelerating troubleshooting across distributed enterprise systems.

 ## Key Features